About

 Members of the Longview Farm Homeowners Association (HOA) are elected from within the community, and serve three-year terms.
 The HOA includes 13 parcel chair, filled by a person from each region of the subdivision.
 These people represent their area and serve as a liaison to others.
 Any resident may attend the monthly meetings.

-Daily administration and financial management of the subdivision is handled by Community Association Management (CAM).
-You may contact CAM:
+Daily administration and financial management of the subdivision is handled by Young Management Group, Inc.

 Monthly dues are $80.00